ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 the current node is selected if and only if the expression yields true.

 The current node is accessible via the current node identifier `@`.
+This identifier addresses the current node of the filter-selector that is directly enclosing the identifier; note that within nested filter-selectors, there is no syntax to address the current node of any other than the directly enclosing filter-selector (i.e., of filter-selectors enclosing the filter-selector that is directly enclosing the identifier).

 An existence expression may test the result of a function expression (see {{fnex}}).